kubeflow/community/proposals/kubeflow-operator.md

 Namespace, in which ksonnet app will run, should follow predefined (and configurable) name schema for easier tracking (for example kubeflow-%envname).

+### Configuring environments

+Each environment can have separate configuration based on template.
+Configuration will contain things like:
+* Storage backend - How to provide persistency to files.
+For example storage set to S3 would also contain access API url and pointers to secrets
+* Selected framework - Since kubeflow supports multiple frameworks (tensorflow, PyTorch, ...), environment can be focused on one.
+That will also determine available commands (for example, `kf tensorboard` could spawn tensorboard instance, but that's only relevant to tensorflow environment).
+* Infrastructure details - which monitoring tool is used, how logs should be maintainer etc.

 ### Environment as context for CLI

 With CLI we can provide mechanisms to set default environment (for example `kf env use foo`).
 "Using" environment would be default way of how data scientist would interact with Kubeflow.